pietervdvn/MapComplete/Docs/SpecialRenderings.md

 ### canonical

- Converts a short, canonical value into the long, translated text
+ Converts a short, canonical value into the long, translated text including the unit.
+This only works if a `unit` is defined for the corresponding value.
+The unit specification will be included in the text.

 name | default | description
 ------ | --------- | -------------